College Teaching

 In order to graduate from the UC College of Education, Criminal Justice, and Human Services, a student must:

-• Obtain at least a 3.0 university grade point average.
+- Obtain at least a 3.0 program grade point average.

 Explore unique opportunities, faculty, and resources available in School of Education